PwnZoner/composer-quant/README.txt

 # PDF Metrics Extraction Script

+This script processes multiple PDF files from Jhicken's Composer Quant Tools browser plugin (https://github.com/jhicken/composer-quant-tools).

+That tool is itself forked from https://github.com/dpods/symphony-tools

-This script processes multiple PDF files and extracts key metrics from each, saving the results into a CSV file.
+It extracts key metrics from each PDF saving the results into a CSV file.
 It handles PDFs that contain financial or performance data, such as "live," "backtest," or "oos" scenarios, and organizes the extracted data into a structured format.
+Especially useful for portfolio's running 20+ Composer Symphonies.

 ## Features